Registrar Home | Registrar Search:

 Units: 2-0-4

 Examines how emerging computational methods and tools are transforming practices of reading and writing in the present.
 Topics may include the exploration of experimental literary forms and digital media practices (hypertext, Twitter fiction, etc.) or focus on the use of digital tools for analyzing literature (GIS mapping, data mining, etc.).
 May be repeated once for credit if content differs.
+Confirm start and end dates on Literature website.

 Staff